 The Models of MELT

-MELT clarify for students the types of thinking they need for school, university and life.
-If you a teacher or supervisor of any age-group, MELT inform you about how to scaffold complex learning and require your professional judgement and adaptation of your own model.
-The first of the MELT was the Research Skill Development (RSD) framework, first developed in 2006, and a variety of models have been adapted by teachers since 2009
+The Models of Engaged Learning and Teaching- or MELT for short- clarify for students the types of thinking they need for school, university and life.
+If you are a teacher or supervisor of any age-group, the MELT inform you about how to scaffold complex learning and require your professional judgement and adaptation of your own model.
+The first of the MELT was the Research Skill Development (RSD) framework, developed in 2006, and a variety of models have been adapted by teachers since 2009.

 MELT shares 6 facets of thinking.
 These facets of thinking are frequently described as active verbs and as questions: